 Of course, the stale dialogue and cardboard cutouts they called actors and actresses really didn’t help draw me into the plot either.

 If you are looking for something new or different to watch as a family for Halloween, keep looking.
-Double, Double Toil and Trouble makes no effort to keep the interest of a parent trapped under their squirming child.
+The Olsen Twin’s Double Double Toil and Trouble makes no effort to keep the interest of a parent trapped under their squirming child.
 But if you are a glutton for torture, then go for it.
-You can stream it on Hulu or rent it through other providers like Amazon Prime Video.
+You can stream this Olsen Twins Halloween movie on Hulu or rent it through other providers like Amazon Prime Video.

 Also, check out some of these other terrible, family-friendly, and Halloween-inspired movies that no one in their right mind would want to sit through.